Lancetnik/Lancetnik/README.md

 ### Hi there 👋 I'm @Lancetnik (Pastukhov Nikita)

-I'm a fullstack developer living and working in Russia. :ru:
+I'm a fullstack developer passionate about OpenSource and AI tools!

 I have been building APIs and tools for Machine Learning and data systems, with different teams and organizations. 🌎